radiantearth/stac-api-spec/children/README.md

 A STAC API Landing Page (a Catalog) can return information about the Catalog and Collection child objects it contains using the link relation `children` to an endpoint `/children`.
-The purpose of this endpoint is to present a single resource from which clients can retrieve all the immediate child objects of a Catalog.
-The `child` link relations in a Catalog already allow for describing these relationships, but require a client to retrieve each resource URL to find any information about the children (e.g., title, description), which can be too slow to render in user-facing applications.
+The purpose of this endpoint is to present a single resource from which clients can retrieve all the immediate child objects of a Catalog, which may be Catalog or Collection objects.
+The `child` link relations in a Catalog already allow for describing these relationships, but require a client to retrieve each resource URL to find any information about the children (e.g., title, description), which can cause significant performance issues in user-facing applications.

 It is recommended that the Catalog and Collection objects returned by the `/children` endpoint are the same as those referenced by `child` link relations in the STAC API Landing Page.
-Following these semantics, it should return the immediate children of the root Catalog, rather than any descendant catalog or collection of the Catalog.
+Following these semantics, it should return the immediate children of the root Catalog, rather than all descendant catalogs or collections.

 ## Link Relations